What is Confluence? A complete overview for 2026

 Get your Confluence integration started in minutes

-This isn’t a six-month implementation project. eesel AI is built to be self-serve.
+This isn't a long-term implementation project. eesel AI is built to be self-serve.
 With one-click integrations, you can connect Confluence and your help desk in a few minutes and start seeing results almost right away.
-No developers or complex setup needed.
+No complex setup needed.

 Turn your static Confluence docs into active help